takuya-ki/onrobot-rg/README.md

 1. Connect the cable between Compute Box and Tool Changer.
 2. Connect an ethernet cable between Compute Box and your computer.
-3. Execute demo script as below
+3. Execute a demo script as below
 ```bash
 python src/demo.py --ip 192.168.1.1 --port 502 --gripper rg2
 ```